BullShtGames/gamemaker-gui-creator/README.md

 ## Installation

-From the releases tab, download the .yyp file and import to your project
+From the releases tab, download the .yymps file and import to your project using the project tool